My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 Cham dance is gentle and unique, with the ritual series of steps towards the gods worshipped in the temples.

-You will see the Cham girls who often wear candles, water, flowers, betel, and areca to celebrate, look lively.
+You will see the Cham girls who often wear candles, water, flowers, betel, and areca to celebrate, and look lively.

-The images of girls with curvy arms, full breasts, charming curves in sparkling costumes dance in the sound of the Paranut drum and Sarainai flute.
-The divine dance can make you get drunk wrecked.
+The images of girls show curvy fingers, full breasts, and charming curves in sparkling costumes dancing to the sound of the Paranut drum and Sarai Nai flute.

+The divine dance can make you get drunk and lost.
 In addition, the flute and other dances are also fanciable.
 All of them are waiting for your exploration.

-The architecture of temples in My Son Holy Land
+The architecture of temples in My Son

 The relics of My Son carry lots of sculptural architectural styles typical for each historical period of the Champa kingdom.